webtranslateit/webtranslateit/README.md

 Should you need to use another host or port, you can use the `-h` and `-p` options.
 For example: `wti server -p 1234`.

 You may want to run some commands before or after syncing translations.
 You can use the hooks to do so.
-For instance, you could add the following in your `translation.yml` file:
+For instance, you could add the following in your `.wti` file:

     before_pull: "echo 'some unix command'"
     after_pull:  "touch tmp/restart.txt"